jrussbautista/gatsby-portfolio/content/projects/dress-shop-mobile/index.md

 type: 'mobile'
 ---

 The mobile version of Dress Shop.
 An e-commerce for clothing store.
-User can view and search products, add to cart, purchase (test mode only) that uses Stripe and Paypal for payment.
+User can view and search products, add to cart, purchase that uses Stripe and Paypal for payment.